Mike Garello, P.E.

 Senior Water Resources Engineer

-Mike Garello leads our Ecohydraulics practice in our Fisheries Design Center.
+Mike leads our ecohydraulics practice in our fisheries design center.
 He provides planning, design and implementation of volitional and non-volitional fish passage systems and aquatic habitat restoration.
 On a typical day, Mike serves as a technical lead or manager on fish passage and habitat restoration projects; fish habitat development; fluvial geomorphology and river mechanics; channel/floodplain reconstruction; or bank stabilization.

 He is passionate about fish passage systems, as well as habitat development for various fish species within riverine environments throughout North America.
 While attending Humboldt State University, he performed fish passage studies for the National Marine Fisheries Service.